CrossOmics/Lotus/docs/getting_started.rst

     pip install -e .

-This will make the `lotus` package available system-wide without needing to set `PYTHONPATH`.

 Install Interactive Lotus Embedding Projector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Interactive Lotus Embedding Projector is a web-based tool for real-time data exploration and visualization.
-To set it up locally:
+To set it up locally (assuming you're already in the Lotus repository directory):

 .. code-block:: bash